The thermoregulation mechanism

 Cortisol and the stress-sleep connection

 Cortisol should naturally decline throughout the evening, reaching its lowest point during deep sleep.
-But chronic stress keeps cortisol elevated at night — you feel "tired but wired," unable to fall asleep despite exhaustion.
+But chronic stress keeps cortisol elevated at night, and you feel "tired but wired," unable to fall asleep despite exhaustion.

 Regular infrared sauna use has been shown to lower cortisol levels.
 The heat activates your parasympathetic nervous system (the "rest and digest" response) and promotes the release of endorphins.
 Over time, regular users report lower evening anxiety and easier sleep onset.